-With the advent of new disruptive technologies which have at their core offer healthy mobility, cleaner and safer modes of transportation, WARRIP will be critical to the process of discovery, validation and adoption as part of this innovation program.
+30 Activities 490 Attendees 43% MRWA Knowledge Transfer S 55% on time 82% on budget 67% Good/Excellent Delivery INDUSTRY With the advent of new disruptive technologies, which at their core offer healthy mobility as well as cleaner and safer modes of transportation, WARRIP will be critical to the process of discovery, validation and adoption as part of this innovation program.
 WARRIP realises that new technologies and practices emerge constantly, with their potential to enhance performance and safety and improve the sustainability and durability of existing and new roads and networks.
-WARRIP can draw upon industry experts across programs such as Austroads and NACOE, and importantly industry experts so that we may access global best practice for design and construction, with access to the latest research and techniques.
+WARRIP can draw upon industry experts across programs such as Austroads and NACoE, and importantly industry experts so that we may access global best practice for design and construction, with access to the latest research and techniques.
 Ultimately our road users benefit from this knowledge, as we help make an objective assessment of technologies that will deliver real value and future benefits in roadway design and usability.
+ACKNOWLEDGEMENTS We would like to acknowledge and thank the board, the management team, the project teams and our industry partners for their efforts in making this a successful program.